durgadhatri/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_15_explore_core_ediscovery.md

 1. From the Export results window, leave the defaults and select **Export** from the bottom of the page.
 You will automatically be returned to the **Test Hold - Sales search** window.
 Select **close** on the bottom of the page.

       ![](../Images/sc-900-lab15-T2-20.png)

+    **Note:** If the export fails with a permission error, please refresh and try to perform the export once again.
 1. From the SC900-Test case page, select **Exports** from the top of the page.

 1. Select **Test Hold - Sales Search_Export**